erikfriedrich/Quant-Department/README.md

 # Quant-Department
-My contributions to the Quant Department of the Hedge Fund Club e.V.
+The code from the sessions of the Quant Department of the Hedge Fund Club e.V.
 (University of Mannheim)